Thomas & Friends: Development

+Series 1–3

 The series started production in 1984, produced by Clearwater Features Ltd. (Mitton and Cardona's company) and ITV's Central Independent Television region.
 The series was originally shot and produced with live action models at the Clearwater in-house studio in Battersea, a suburb of London, for Series 1.
 Production was later relocated to Shepperton Studios, Surrey, southwest of London, for subsequent series.
 The use of moving models was seen at the time of the series' conception as an effective method of animating the stories.
 Locomotives and other vehicles were operated by radio controls, while humans and animals were static figures.
 Stop motion was occasionally employed for instances in which a human or animal character would move.
-Hand-drawn animation was used in Series 3 to create bees (as seen in the episode "Buzz Buzz").
+Hand-drawn animation was used in Series 3 to create bees.

-The first series (1984) used stories from the first eight books, along with one specially written by the Rev. W. Awdry, Thomas's Christmas Party.
-The second series (1986) used stories from Book No.9 (Edward the Blue Engine) to Book No.30 (More About Thomas the Tank Engine).
+The first series (1984) used stories from the first eight books, along with one specially written by the Wilbert Awdry, Thomas's Christmas Party.
+The second series (1986) used stories from Book No. 9 (Edward the Blue Engine) to Book No.30 (More About Thomas the Tank Engine).
 The latter book was unusual, as it was written specifically by Christopher Awdry to be adapted by the show.
 At that time, it was a contractual obligation that the series could only adapt stories that appeared in print.
 The series also used a story from a Thomas Annual, "Thomas and Trevor", and a specially written stand-alone story, Thomas and the Missing Christmas Tree.
-One episode ("The Missing Coach") was in the process of being filmed, but was cancelled mid-way through filming as Allcroft decided it was too confusing for young viewers.
+One episode, "The Missing Coach", was in the process of being filmed, but was cancelled mid-way through filming as Allcroft decided it was too confusing for young viewers.
 The production team went on to use "Better Late Than Never" instead.
 The story "Gordon Goes Foreign" from the Railway Series book The Eight Famous Engines was also planned to be adapted but was scrapped due to budgetary limitations.